 Squarespace Pricing Plans

-Squarespace has four price plans to choose from – two website builder plans, and two ecommerce plans.
-Which you choose depends on whether you want to build a website, or an online store.
+Squarespace has four price plans to choose from – two website builder plans, and two online store plans.
+Which one you choose depends on your needs.

 - Personal Plan: $12/month